UIUC-Chatbot/llm-serving/ray_serving/README.md

 * Priority `>=2` the model will always stay hot, never removed.
 * All models, regardless of priority, will always be removed in the evening (CST), to save money.
 Defined in `clean_unpopular_models()` function.

-Note: models that require multiple GPUs must be specified in the config file, otherwise 1 GPU is used by default.
-TODO: make this dynamic.
+Note: models that require multiple GPUs must be specified in the `model_reference.json` file, otherwise 1 GPU is used by default.
+Eventually we will make this dynamic.

 ## Model Reference File